cagostino/npcsh/README.md

 # npcsh

 - `npcsh` is a python-based AI Agent framework designed to integrate Large Language Models (LLMs) and Agents into one's daily workflow by making them available and easily configurable through a command line shell as well as an extensible python library.
+It allows users to create custom NPCs (AI agents) with specific personalities and capabilities for complex workflows and to orchestrate them directly or to provide a REST server which can receive HTTP requests.

 - `npcsh` stores your executed commands, conversations, generated images, captured screenshots, and more in a central database

-- The NPC shell understands natural language commands and provides a suite of built-in tools (macros) for tasks like voice control, image generation, and web searching, while allowing users to create custom NPCs (AI agents) with specific personalities and capabilities for complex workflows.
+- `npcsh` is a drop-in replacement for one's bash shell with natural language processing capabilities and a suite of built-in tools (macros) for tasks like voice control, image generation, and web searching.
+-
 - `npcsh` is extensible through its python library implementation and offers a simple CLI interface with the `npc` cli.

 - `npcsh` integrates with local and enterprise LLM providers like Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.